How Does Applying for 2 Credit Cards Affect Your Credit Score?

-Each time you apply for a credit card, there is a hard inquiry placed on your credit report because the potential lender has actually pulled your credit report.
-A hard inquiry may or may not affect your credit score.
+Each time you apply for a credit card, there is a hard inquiry placed on your credit report.
+A hard inquiry will not always affect your credit score, but it may.

-If you have had a lot of hard inquiries, possible lenders will be worried about your risk of default and your application for a credit card may be denied.
-The number of inquiries that would be concerning depends on many factors, like the amount of time since you opened your last account, when your last inquiry was, and the strength of your credit history.
+If your credit report shows numerous hard inquiries, potential creditors will look at those inquiries as an attempt by you to receive more credit.
+This may raise concerns about you taking on too much debt and possibly being at a higher risk of defaulting on your debts.
+The number of inquiries that would be concerning depends on many factors such as the amount of time since you opened your last account, when your last inquiry was, and the strength of your credit history.
 Some people will be affected by hard inquiries when applying for multiple credit cards and some won’t.

-- How Long Hard Inquiries Impact Your Credit Score: Hard inquiries will remain on your credit report for two years but will only impact your credit score for one year.
+- How Long Do Hard Inquiries Impact Your Credit Score?
+Hard inquiries will remain on your credit report for two years but will only impact your credit score for one year.

-- How Much Hard Inquiries Impact Your Credit Score: Each hard inquiry will only impact your credit score by a few points.
+- How Much Do Hard Inquiries Impact Your Credit Score?
+Each hard inquiry impacts your credit score by less than five points.
 If you only have a few accounts and a short credit history, you may see more of an impact on your credit score than if you have more accounts and a longer credit history.

-If you engage in credit card churning, you are likely to have many accounts open at once and you may open accounts at the same time in order to take advantage of signing bonuses and loyalty programs.
-Churning can affect your credit score since it becomes apparent on your credit history.
-In this case, the impact of applying for multiple credit cards may not be minimal and your credit score may be negatively affected.
+If you engage in credit card churning to take advantage of signing bonuses and loyalty programs, your credit score could be impacted.
+It becomes apparent to anyone looking at your credit history that you are engaging in this practice.
+In this case, the negative impact of applying for multiple credit cards may not be minimal.

-Credit utilization is 30% of your credit score and is impacted by applying for multiple credit cards.
-Most experts say that if you keep your credit utilization under 30%, that is good enough to keep a good credit score.
-If your total credit utilization on all your debt, including all credit cards and loans is 30% or less, that also bodes well for your credit score.
-If you open two new credit card accounts, that will raise your credit limit and improve your credit utilization.
-It might also cause a small hit to your credit score due to two hard inquiries.
+Amounts owed, also referred to as "credit utilization," is 30% of your credit score and is impacted by applying for multiple credit cards.
+If your total credit utilization is 30% or less, your credit score shouldn't be negatively impacted.
+If you open two new credit card accounts and stay below 30% of your credit limit, you may improve your credit utilization score, but you may still take a small hit to your credit score due to two or more hard inquiries.

-Your credit utilization ratio is how much debt you owe on your credit card compared to your credit limit.
-If you have a credit limit of $2,000 and you owe $500 on the card, you can find your credit utilization:
+To calculate your credit utilization ratio, look at how much debt you owe on each of your credit cards compared to your credit limits.
+If you have a credit limit of $2,000 and you owe $500 on a card, your credit utilization would be:

 - Credit Utilization = $500/$2000 = .25 or 25%

-Even though your credit utilization ratio will improve if you open multiple credit card accounts, you may find that lenders are concerned with your ability to make the payments on several cards.
-The ideal credit utilization under 30%.
-You will find that those people with the highest credit scores usually have credit utilization ratios of 7% or lower.
+Even though your credit utilization ratio will improve if you open multiple credit card accounts and keep the balances below 30% of your credit limit, you may find that lenders are concerned with your ability to make the payments on several cards.
+While experts recommend you keep your credit utilization under 30%, people with the highest credit scores usually have credit utilization ratios below 10%.